kennytordeur/blog.kennytordeur.be/_drafts/2015-10-14-creating-a-custom-taghelper.markdown

 ```
 To map the attribute values to the correct properties, a naming convention is used.
 The attribute "name" will map to the property "Name".
 So the first letter of the attribute will be transformed to an uppercased letter.
 If you would have an attribute "last-name", it would be mapped to "LastName" property.
 So the "-" will be remove from the attribute name and the next letter will be transformed to an uppercased letter.

-You aren't just limited in passing simple types (string, int, ...) to the taghelper.
+You aren't just limited by passing in simple types (string, int, ...) to the taghelper.
 You can also pass complex types to the taghelper.

 ##Rendering some html
-The only thing left to do is implementing an output for the taghelper.
+The only thing left to do is to implement an output for the taghelper.
 This can be done using the TagHelperOutput object.
 This object contains everything you need to create your custom html output.
 In this example i'll just concatent the Name with the Lastname.

 ```csharp
     [TargetElement("Person",Attributes = "name,lastname")]